 Remember that using more Clobetasone Butyrate than prescribed will not cause your symptoms to disappear faster, but it could mean that you’re more likely to suffer from side effects.

 Usually, Clobetasone Butyrate cream and ointment will be well tolerated and not cause any side effects when you ensure that you follow the instructions carefully on how to apply this medicine and how much to use.
-If you experience some slight issues like burning or discomfort at the application site of the medication, then you should notice that these issues discontinue by themselves after a while when your body gets used to the medication.
+If you experience some slight issues like burning or discomfort at the application site of the medication, then you should notice that these discontinue by themselves after a while when your body gets used to the medication.

 If you apply Clobetasone Butyrate excessively or more than twice per day for an extended period of time, then you might begin to notice side effects that are commonly associated with the overuse of topical steroids, such as skin thinning.
 You can also experience uncommon hair growth and stretch marks, although these conditions are very rare.

-An allergic reaction to Clobetasone Butyrate is very rare, however it is always important to watch out for any signs that you are reacting negatively to a medication.
+An allergic reaction to Clobetasone Butyrate is very rare, however, it is always important to watch out for any signs that you are reacting negatively to a medication.
 Allergic reactions can cause swelling of the tongue, lips and throat, as well as dizziness, and trouble breathing.
-If you experience any of those side effects seek emergency medical attention and stop using Clobetasone Butyrate.
+If you experience any of these side effects seek emergency medical attention and stop using Clobetasone Butyrate.
 If you notice any other side effects not listed here and you are concerned, speak to a medical professional like a doctor or a pharmacist.

-When shouldn’t you use Clobetasone Butyrate?
+When should you not use Clobetasone Butyrate cream or ointment?

 Clobetasone Butyrate will not be suitable for all people or all conditions.
 You will need to answer the questions asked by your consultant carefully and truthfully when using this medication, to ensure that it is right for you.
 For instance, you cannot apply Clobetasone Butyrate if you are allergic to any of the active or inactive ingredients in the medication.
-Let your consultant know about any allergies that you have, even if you don’t think that they are relevant.
+Let your consultant know about any allergies you have, even if you don’t think they are relevant.

 Clobetasone Butyrate should not be applied to infected skin or open wounds.
 You should not use Clobetasone Butyrate on skin that is affected by viral infections like chickenpox, or bacterial infections like impetigo.
 It is important to avoid using Clobetasone Butyrate on acne, or fungal skin infections like thrush and ringworm.
 Do not use Clobetasone Butyrate on an inflammatory rash around your mouth, or rashes around the groin.